roma-glushko/notifykit/README.md

 # 👀 inotifykit

-inotify-toolkit is a set of components for building modern Python applications with a need for watching filesystem events efficiently.
+inotifykit is a set of components for building modern Python applications with a need for watching filesystem events efficiently.

 > [!Warning]